If you’re like me and you have Polycystic Ovarian Syndrome, there’s a very real possibility that an over-burdened body is involved.

 - DIY or Natural Store-Bought Products: Get rid of that heavy metal-laden deodorant, replace your laundry detergent with a health food store option, and make your own facial cleansers, toners and moisturizers with ingredients from your kitchen or local health food store.
 Slowly start to replace ALL the products you use on your body and in your home with natural alternatives.

 - Love Your Liver: Drink some lemon water when you wake up.
 Move and sweat your body.
 Eat REAL food.
-Get some more tips in my Detox Quiz.

 - Cruciferous Vegetables: These bad boys include broccoli, cabbage, cauliflower, bok choy, collard greens, kale, radishes, Brussels sprouts and more.
 These vegetables contain compounds like DIM and Sulforaphane which help your body to detoxify excess estrogen.

 - Fibre: Increase your fibre intake to 35-45g daily.
 Fibre will bind to toxins that are excreted from your liver (LOVE that liver!!) and help you move them out through healthy and robust poops.

 - Water: Like fibre, water helps to move toxins out- but through your kidneys and urine rather than bowel movements.
 Aim for half your bodyweight in ounces daily.